4 Irish Authors Who Will Inspire Your St. Patrick’s Day

 “Not many sick this weather?”
 Matt queried.
 “Francie McCarthy’s mother has the shingles.”
 “That’s a terrible dose.”
 “She must be a quare age.”
 “Eighty-three.”
 “Is she gone into the general?”
 “Is Francie upset?”
 Nan asked.
 “Ah, you know Francie.”

 4 Emma Donoghue (1969– )

-Donoghue, the third on our list to have been born in Dublin, is famous for Frog Music and Room, which was made into a movie for which Brie Larson won an Oscar.
-She is the youngest of eight children.
-Donoghue earned a Ph.D. from Cambridge and has earned a living as a writer since she was twenty-three, stating, “[I] have been lucky enough to never have an ‘honest job’ since I was sacked after a single summer month as a chambermaid.”
+Donoghue, the third on our list to have been born in Dublin, is famous for Frog Music (2014) and Room (2010), which was made into a movie Donoghue earned a Ph.D. from Cambridge and has earned a living as a writer since she was twenty-three, stating, “[I] have been lucky enough to never have an ‘honest job’ since I was sacked after a single summer month as a chambermaid.”
 She currently lives in Canada.
 Here is an excerpt from Room, narrated by five-year-old Jack, who lives in captivity with his mother:

 “In the world I notice persons are nearly always stressed and have no time…I don’t know how persons with jobs do the jobs and all the living as well…I guess the time gets spread very thin like butter all over the world, the roads and houses and playgrounds and stores, so there’s only a little smear of time on each place, then everyone has to hurry on to the next bit.”

-Get ready for this St. Patrick’s Day by familiarizing yourself with these great Irish authors and others, including the people who didn’t make our list, such as Anne Enright, Bram Stoker, and Frank McCourt.
+Get ready for this St. Patrick’s Day by familiarizing yourself with these great Irish authors and others, such as Anne Enright, Bram Stoker, and Frank McCourt.
 However you’re celebrating this year, have a happy St. Patrick’s Day!